Psalms For Life

 When YHWH restores his people’s fortunes

-Jacob will celebrate
+Jacob will be overjoyed

-and Israel be overjoyed!
+and Israel celebrate!

 Having described the godless, David goes on to address the universal human condition.
 He pictures God searching for even just one person with the wisdom to seek him as we should and finding none.
-We’ve all gone astray and become morally tainted, embracing folly each in our own way.
+We’ve all gone astray and become morally polluted, embracing folly each in our own way.

 The fools’ contempt for the vulnerable goes unchecked because they think they can commit deplorable acts without having to answer to God.
 But David assures us they’ll be panic-stricken on the day when God shows them he’s on the side of the weak.
-This makes David long for and pray for God’s restoration of his people and the joyful celebration it will bring.
+This makes David long and pray for God’s restoration of his people and the joyful celebration it will bring.

 Deliver me from the folly of thinking I can figure life out without you, Lord, as if making up my own rules doesn’t lead to hurt and ruin.
 Help me believe you’ll protect the weak and vulnerable.
 Come quickly to rescue your people and right the wrongs done to them.
 Amen.

-During your free moments today, pray this prayer:
+In your free moments today, pray this prayer:

 O, how I wish Israel’s rescue